Judging Guidelines

 A more general form is available for Specialty Judges.

-Written Report Requirements
+Written Project Board (Report) Requirements

 Scoring of written reports should take into account the following guidelines: